-I strongly recommend going to the terminal at least 1 day in advance to book your tickets, since tickets sell out.
+I strongly recommend going to the terminal at least 1 day in advance to book your tickets, since the tickets commonly sell out.

 A one-way ticket costs around 30-35 USD.

 The whole ride from Santo Domingo to either Cap-Haïtien or Port-au-Prince can take from 8 to 12 hours.
-The bus has unreliable Wi-Fi, and they provide a very awful, meat-based meal on board.
+The bus has unreliable Wi-Fi, and they provide a truly awful, meat-based meal on board.

-The border crossing is pretty chaotic, but there will be an attendant on the bus who will assist you with all the procedures.
+The border crossing is pretty chaotic, but there will be an attendant on the bus to assist you with all the procedures.

 My experience entering and exiting Haiti

-I took the bus from Santo Domingo to Cap-Haïtien but, on the way back, I came from Port au Prince independently, meaning that, instead of taking a direct bus, I took different minibuses and tap-taps to the border, and crossed on foot into Dominican Republic.
+I took the bus from Santo Domingo to Cap-Haïtien but on the way back, I traveled from Port au Prince independently, meaning that instead of taking a direct bus, I took different minibuses and tap-taps to the border, then crossed on foot into Dominican Republic.
 Once in Dominican Republic, you can find transportation to several other cities.
-It’s a slower option but more adventurous, perfect for those wanting to explore beyond the main cities.
-If going to Cap-Haïtien you cross at Dajabon.
+This is a slower but more adventurous option, perfect for those wanting to explore beyond the main cities.
+If going to Cap-Haïtien, you cross at Dajabon.
 If going to Port-au-Prince, you cross at Comendador.

-The official, local transportation is the tap-tap, a pick-up truck ornately decorated that won’t leave until filled with passengers, and passengers can get off at any point during the ride.
+The official, local transportation is the tap-tap, an ornately decorated pick-up truck that won’t leave until full of passengers, who can get off at any point during the ride.

-Traveling in Haiti by tap tap is ridiculously cheap, and you may use it to get to nearby sights and villages.
+Traveling in Haiti by tap tap is ridiculously cheap, and you can use them to get to nearby sights and villages.

 For longer distances, Haitians travel by minibus.

-Haiti is a tiny country but but small domestic planes run between major cities.
+Haiti is a tiny country but small domestic planes run between major cities.

 The local airline is Sunrise Airways.

-Upon arrival at the capital, I learnt that this wasn’t true, that buses were simply taking a different, longer route so, on the way back, I did take the bus.
+Upon arrival at the capital, I discovered that this wasn’t true and that buses were simply taking a different, longer route, so for the return journey I did take the bus.

 In any case, taking a Sunrise Airways flight was a lot of fun, since they use those small, 20-seat planes where there’s no door between the passengers and the pilots.

-Moreover, the airport of Cap-Haïtien was so small, that you could literally get to the airport 15 minutes before departure and still make it on time to catch your flight.
+Moreover, Cap-Haïtien airport was so small that you could literally get to the airport 15 minutes before departure and still make it on time to catch your flight.